-The BTEC Level 2 Tech Award is a work-related course.
+The Level 2 Technical Award is a work-related course.
 You will learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.
-It introduces you to the employment area you have chosen and provides a good basis to go on to a more advanced work-related qualification such as the Level 3 Engineering in Extended Certificate or Diploma.
+It introduces you to the employment area you have chosen and provides a good basis to go on to a more advanced work-related qualification such as the Level 3 Engineering in Extended Certificate/Diploma or apprenticeship.